Assassination of Martin Luther King Jr.: Autopsy report

-There was also an 8-inch scar above King's right breast, and a 6.5 inch scar on his upper chest.
+There was also an 8-inch scar above King's right breast, and a 6.5-inch scar on his upper chest.
 However, these scars were attributed to the 1958 assassination attempt, not the bullet fired by Ray.
 After the bullet was removed from King's body, it was determined that there were no other pertinent findings.
 The official cause of death was listed as "hemodynamic collapse from hemorrhagic shock."
 Even if King had survived, it was determined that the injuries inflicted to King's spinal cord would have left him quadriplegic.
-King also had a blood alcohol level of 0.01% found in samples of his blood and urine.
+King also had a blood alcohol content of 0.01% found in samples of his blood and urine.

 Three bullet fragments were recovered from King's body, which were found in King's back during the process of the autopsy, and were extracted by Dr. Francisco.
 Finally, according to Ben Branch, King's autopsy also revealed that his heart was in the condition of a 60-year-old man rather than that of a 39-year-old such as King, which Branch attributed to the stress of King's 13 years in the civil rights movement.

 Funeral

 A crowd of 300,000 attended King's funeral on April 9.
-Vice-President Hubert Humphrey attended on behalf of Johnson, who was at a meeting on the Vietnam War at Camp David; there were fears that Johnson might be hit with protests and abuse over the war if he attended the funeral.
+Vice President Hubert Humphrey attended on behalf of Johnson, who was at a meeting on the Vietnam War at Camp David; there were fears that Johnson might be hit with protests and abuse over the war if he attended the funeral.
 At his widow's request, King's last sermon at Ebenezer Baptist Church was played at the funeral; it was a recording of his "Drum Major" sermon given on February 4, 1968.
 In that sermon, he asked that, at his funeral, no mention of his awards and honors be made, but that it be said he tried to "feed the hungry", "clothe the naked", "be right on the [Vietnam] war question", and "love and serve humanity".